juyonglee/Android-Study/User Interface & Navigation/Layouts/README.md

 ## Attributes
 - Every View and ViewGroup object supports their own variety of XML attributes.
-- Some attributes are specific to a View object (for example, TextView supports the textSize attribute), but these attributes are also inherited by any View objects that may extend this class.
-- Some are common to all View objects, because they are inherited from the root View class (like the id attribute).
+- `Some are common to all View objects, because they are inherited from the root View class (like the id attribute)`.
-- And, other attributes are considered "layout parameters," which are attributes that describe certain layout orientations of the View object, as defined by that object's parent ViewGroup object.
+- Other attributes are considered _**`"layout parameters"`**_, _which are attributes that describe certain layout orientations of the View object, as defined by that object's parent ViewGroup object._
 ### ID
 - Any View object may have an _**`integer ID`**_ associated with it, to uniquely identify the View _**within the tree**_.
 - When the app is compiled, this ID is referenced as an integer, **but the ID is typically assigned in the layout XML file as a _string_**, in the id attribute.